shapediver/ViewerYouTubeTutorial/README.md

 ## Initial Setup

-To start off, you need to have [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
-This version of `npm` that was used when creating this project is version `8.10.0`.
-Other versions of `npm` should work as well, but if you are experiencing errors, make sure to try it with this version first.
+Please update the viewer version of the package.json to the latest viewer version available, you can see that viewer version on our [help desk](https://help.shapediver.com/doc/viewer).
+Then, if you haven't installed `npm` please do so.
+You can find information about that [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-When you have pulled the repository, first call
+After doing that, first call

 ```npm i```